sjsu-library/unionist/_items/unionist--text-0023.md

 commentary: There would be much in the way of partisan posturing between Charles C.
   Burleigh and the editors of the local newspapers that opposed the Canterbury Female Academy.
-He is forthright here, and reinforces that The Unionist is not "indifferent or neutral on the questions moral or political, at present agitating the community"
+He is forthright here, and reinforces that The Unionist is not "indifferent or neutral on the questions moral or political, at present agitating the community," meaning the issues around race, citizenship, women's education, and abolition raised by the Canterbury Female Academy.
 relatedPeople:
 featured:
 repeated: